 Apparently, the "crowded February timeframe" didn't work for SIE Bend Studio and so they had to make the tough decision.
 "While the studio is eager to see Days Gone in the hands of fans, Bend Studio will take the opportunity to further polish Days Gone", the statement reads.

-We've already seen plenty of Days Gone and although the game's E3 showing, most notably the crash that occurred on stage , would suggest there's plenty of polishing left, the latter showings had no such fumbles.
-In fact, SIE Bend's demonstration on Tokyo Game Show 2018 had no such issues and even the guy playing upped his game significantly.
+We've already seen plenty of Days Gone and although the game's E3 showing, most notably the crash that occurred , would suggest there's plenty of polishing left, the latter showings had no such fumbles.
+In fact, SIE Bend's demonstration on Tokyo Game Show 2018 had and even the guy playing upped his game significantly.

 Anyone who's laid their eyes on Days Gone is aware the game is something else, with hordes of rabid zombies looking incredibly enticing, if such a thing can be enticing.
 SIE Bend did a great job making sure that there are no slowpokes here - when zombies, or freakers as the dev calls them, sniff out your presence, you better run because they won't be trudging along in a traditional zombie tempo.